AdobeDocs/experience-platform.en/help/collection/home.md

 ---
 # Data Collection overview

-Adobe Experience Platform Data Collection provides a suite of technologies that allow you to collect customer experience data from client-side sources, and send it to the Adobe Experience Platform Edge Network where it can be enriched, transformed, and distributed to Adobe or non-Adobe destinations in seconds.
+Adobe Experience Platform provides a suite of technologies that allow you to collect customer experience data from client-side sources, and send it to the Adobe Experience Platform Edge Network where it can be enriched, transformed, and distributed to Adobe or non-Adobe destinations in seconds.

-Data Collection is supported for the following client-side sources:
+Data collection is supported for the following client-side sources:

 * Web-based applications
 * Native mobile applications
 * Over-the-top (OTT) applications

-Data Collection focuses on the discoverability and accessibility of ingested datasets, encompassing the following:
+Data collection focuses on the discoverability and accessibility of ingested datasets, encompassing the following:

 * [Adobe Experience Platform Edge Network](https://experienceleague.adobe.com/docs/web-sdk-learn/tutorials/introduction-to-web-sdk-and-edge-network.html)
 * [Tags](../tags/home.md)